cirello-io/dynamolock/v4/README.md

 ```

 ## Selected Features
-### Send Automatic Heartbeats
-When you create the lock client, you can specify `WithHeartbeatPeriod(time.Duration)`
-like in the above example, and it will spawn a background goroutine that
-continually updates the record version number on your locks to prevent them from
-expiring (it does this by calling the `SendHeartbeat()` method in the lock
-client.)
-This will ensure that as long as your application is running, your
-locks will not expire until you call `ReleaseLock()` or `lockItem.Close()`

 ### Read the data in a lock without acquiring it
 You can read the data in the lock without acquiring it, and find out who owns